greenmg2003/osu-Mg-skin/README.md

 ✳ For 2.1.0, 3.0.x and 3.1.x (Old version): If you want to see clearer hitcircle overlay, switch the skin appearance to @2x mode.

-✳ For 4.0.x, 4.1.x and 4.2.x (New version): The skin is only SD-based, HD elements will be reworked once I have plenty of time to do.
+✳ For 4.0.x, 4.1.x and 4.2.x (New version): The skin is only SD-based, HD elements will be reworked once I have plenty of time to do, more information at issue [#14](https://github.com/greenmg2003/osu-Mg-skin/issues/14)

 #                          ~ Mg's team in the skin - List of people ~